apcolvin/starbase-ships/piercer/README.md

 - Approach and auto mine functions
 - Two external and two internal resource bridges
 - Auto generator rate script with adjustable minimum rate
-- 32 T2 generators with 12 T2 fuel chambers equipped with one T1 enhancers each and 24 spare rods on racks
+- 32 T2 generators with 12 T2 fuel chambers and 24 spare rods on racks
-- Radiators that provide more than adequate cooling
+- Radiators and heat sinks that provide more than adequate cooling
 - 12 large propellant tanks with 108,000,000 units of propellant
 - Estimated flight time of 6 hours and range of 3000km
 - Propellant time and fuel time panels